pamox001/GROUP5/README.md

 ## Purpose

 First project !
-(This area can be use to add explanation to how our code is working, issues and what resoruces we use)
+(This area can be use to explained how our code is working, issues and what resources we are using)

 <p>If you have any questions or concerns, please reach out either on Canvas or email.
 Good luck!</p>